Topics included in this article:

 Unregistering

-You can unregister sensors from the phone app.
+Sensors can only be unregistered from the mobile app.
 You must be logged into the organization of the sensor(s) you want to unregister.

-Note: To unregister the sensors, a BLE-compatible device must be connected to the network and be within range of the sensor.
+Note: To unregister a sensor, a BLE-compatible device must be connected to the network and be within range of the sensor.
 Sensors must be unregistered before the Rhombus gateway device is unregistered.

-4. Select the sensor(s) you want to unregister and complete the process.
+3. Select the sensor(s) you want to unregister and complete the flow.

 Troubleshooting

 Ensure a BLE Gateway is present when connecting a sensor.
-Please see the list of compatible devices that can be used as a gateway.
+See the list of compatible devices that can be used as a gateway.

 LED Indicators